mesosphere/marathon/tests/performance/README.md

 ### `ci_run_dcluster.sh` - Run tests against a thin cluster

-Installs missing dependencies, creates a local cluster  using the [macarhon-dcluster](https://github.com/wavesoft/marathon-dcluster) script and then it runs the tests on that cluster.
+Installs missing dependencies, creates a local cluster  using the [marathon-dcluster](https://github.com/wavesoft/marathon-dcluster) script and then it runs the tests on that cluster.

-The "thin cluster" deployed consists of 6 Mesos agents (with over-commited resources), 1 Mesos master, 1 Zookeeper and 1 Mesos containers using docker-compose.
+The "thin cluster" deployed consists of 6 Mesos agents (with overcommitted resources), 1 Mesos master, 1 Zookeeper and 1 Mesos containers using docker-compose.

 #### Requirements